lbologna/hbp-sp6-guidebook/_sources/online_usecases/molecular_level/el_region_multipipsa/el_region_multipipsa.rst.txt

 * For details on computation of the electrostatic potential see :ref:`electrostatic_potential`.

-* For details on the similarity computations and multipipsa algorythm, see collab  "Compare the electrostatic potentials surrounding a set of protein isoforms with multipipsa"
+* For details on the similarity computations and multipipsa algorithm, see :ref:`el_multipipsa`

 |